PhD at Lehigh University, Bethlehem, Pa., in 2000

 I was attracted to Pacific's mission and vision to provide undergraduates with a broad education that prepares them for the complexities of life in an inherently interdisciplinary world.
 This matches my personal goals to continue to expand my own knowledge of philosophy, history, and literature.
 In my experience, it is the blending of all of these areas (along with physics) that lead me to a rich and fulfilling life.

 I enjoy the opportunity to teach in the College of Optometry at Pacific.
-As discussed above, my research interests are in the realm of optics and I have found it extremely rewarding to teach optics concepts in the context of optometric applications.
+As discussed above, many of my research interests are in the realm of optics and I have found it extremely rewarding to teach optics concepts in the context of optometric applications.
 Furthermore, I enjoy helping build bridges between the College of Arts & Sciences and the College of Optometry in order to help undergraduates interested in pursuing optometry as a profession.
-To that end, I am the faculty advisor for the Pre-Optometry Club at Pacific.

 My dedication to my family

 I grew up in Portland, Oregon and many of my family members still live in the area.
 I attended Benson Polytechnic High School and Eastern Oregon University before moving to Pennsylvania to pursue my PhD at Lehigh University.
 Although I enjoyed my time on the east coast, I always hoped to return to the Pacific Northwest.
 Pacific University is ideally located for me to pursue my interests outside of work.
-I enjoy spending time with my family and a wide spectrum of activities including reading (last book read: Treasure of Khan by Clive and Dirk Cussler), camping (enjoyed Sunset Bay State Park this summer), and watching TV/movies (favorite TV show: Battlestar Galactica; recent movies watched: Raiders of the Lost Ark, Love Actually).
+I enjoy spending time with my family and a wide spectrum of activities including reading, camping, watching TV/movies, and riding/restoring motorcycles.